What Is Soy?

-Soybean agriculture often gets a bad rep for it’s sustainability footprint and is often associated in the media with deforestation and poor soil health.
-But, unlike other countries around the world, the US has these strict sustainability measures in place.
-With continued use and reliance on US soy, there can be a positive effect on Soy’s global reputation as a sustainable crop.
+Soybean agriculture often gets a bad rap for its sustainability footprint and is often associated in the media with deforestation and poor soil health.
+But, unlike other countries around the world, the US has strict sustainability measures in place.
+With continued use and reliance on US soy, there can be a positive effect on soy’s global reputation as a sustainable crop.

-Soybean production in the US does not translate into deforestation.
+Soybean production in the US does not translate to deforestation.

-The United States is ahead of all other countries in the world for preservation of public forestry lands according to the United Nations Food and Agriculture Organization.2
+The United States is ahead of all other countries in the world in preserving public forestry lands, according to the United Nations Food and Agriculture Organization.

 Since the turn of the 20th century, the amount of forest land in the United States has remained relatively stable (see figure below).

-International standards on soybean production are improving, but in many countries soybean farming practices are still destructive.
-Global soybean demand is driving significant deforestation in Brazil (including conversion of savannah and other natural vegetation) in parts of the Cerrado region where 37% of the expansion of soybean cropland between 2005 and 2016 was into newly deforested areas.5
+International standards on soybean production are improving, but in many countries, soybean farming practices are still destructive.
+Global soybean demand is driving significant deforestation in Brazil (including conversion of savannah and other natural vegetation) in parts of the Cerrado region where 37% of the expansion of soybean cropland between 2005 and 2016 was in newly deforested areas.

 Soil health is becoming a hot topic even outside the agriculture industry.

 More and more, we hear about practices to protect soil health and the impact of soil health on the food we eat.
-Farmers are front and center to these practices and are committed to soil conservation.
-Afterall, their livelihood depends on healthy soils.
-Farmers all over the US are now reverting to reduced tilling or no tilling to reduce their impact on the soil.6
+Farmers are front and center in these conversations and are committed to soil conservation.
+After all, their livelihood depends on healthy soils.
+Farmers all over the US are now reverting to reduced tilling or no tilling to reduce their impact on the soil .

 Through soil conservation practices, U.S. farmers have reduced soil erosion by 65% per metric ton of U.S. soybean production since 1980 (US Soy Sustainability Practices).
 Practices to improve soil health are increasingly being adopted but more work remains to be done to improve the impact of farming and farming yields.

-Although people are increasingly interested in including more plant based meals into their diet, taste remains a serious barrier to trial for the less adventurous among us.
+Although people are increasingly interested in including more plant-based meals into their diet, taste remains a serious barrier for the less adventurous among us.

-Soy has a better solubility than other plant protein, allowing for a smooth mouthfeel and a product that stays in solution without gritty deposits.
-It also has a very light neutral taste reminiscent of cereals whereas other plant proteins have strong grassy, beany, and bitter notes.
+Soy has better solubility than other plant proteins, allowing for a smooth mouthfeel and a product that remains consistent without gritty deposits.
+It also has a very light neutral taste reminiscent of cereals, while other plant proteins have strong grassy, beany, and bitter notes.

-Soy also has a light color compared to other plant proteins which again make our drink more approachable to those not into the green juice craze (see picture below from the Soylent Lab).
+Soy also has a light color compared to other plant proteins, which again makes our drink more approachable to those not into the green juice craze (see picture below from the Soylent Lab).

 Different plant proteins in solution (from left to right): Soy protein isolate, hemp protein, pea protein, rice protein.